markvictor/harvest-moon-weather-calculator/README.md

 Features I intend to add in the near future:

 - [ ] Hide "Harvest" button unless a crop is _mature_
-- [ ] Auto-populate dropdown form based on _cropslist.js_ list (generate with JS and remove hard-coded HTML)
+- [ ] Auto-populate dropdown form based on [cropslist.js](src/cropslist.js) list (generate with JS and remove hard-coded HTML)
-- [ ] Add "Water" button to crops so you can track additional water applied via watering can (limit x2 per day)
+- [ ] Add "Water" button to crops so you can track additional water applied via watering can
 - [ ] Set up data storage for crop list persistence across sessions / devices
 - [ ] Add crop images/icons next to name
 - [ ] Add "Undo" button in case you accidentally hit a weather icon